archerslaw/diskpart-auto-tool/README.md

 ```
 #### For WinVMDataDiskAutoInitialize.ps1
 ```
-Download the WinVMDataDiskAutoInitialize.ps1 and double-kick it https://raw.githubusercontent.com/archerslaw/diskpart-auto-tool/master/WinVMDataDiskAutoInitialize.ps1
+Download the WinVMDataDiskAutoInitialize.ps1 and right double-kick it running with PowerShell

+https://raw.githubusercontent.com/archerslaw/diskpart-auto-tool/master/WinVMDataDiskAutoInitialize.ps1
 ```